Yu-Shiuan (Lily) Huang

 Hello!
-I’m a PhD candidate in Political Science at University of California, Davis.
-My research agenda examines the intersection of party attachment as a social identity, public opinion, and political behavior, primarily through the lens of in-party favoritism.
-In my dissertation, I investigate why are those who voted for the governing party, i.e., winners, more inclined to support the governing party’s violations of democratic norms?
-What motivates winners to abandon democratic principles?
-I argue that winners are more likely to endorse violations of democratic principles compared to losers not due to a deliberate pursuit of political gain, but because they are more affectively polarized than losers due to winners’ warmer evaluations (affect) of their in-party.
-Using observational data and experiments in survey setting, my research sheds light on the inherent political bias within democratic structures based on positive partisanship.
+I’m a PhD candidate in Political Science at UC Davis.
+My current research agenda examines the relationship between affective polarization and (anti)democratic attitudes, with a primary focus on in-party favoritism and its effects, framed through the lens of political psychology.
+In my dissertation, I investigate what drives voters who supported the governing party—the electoral winners—to be more willing to endorse the governing party’s breaches of democratic norms.
+I argue that winners are more likely to endorse violations of democratic principles compared to losers not due to a deliberate pursuit of political gain, but because they are more affectively polarized due to warmer evaluations (affect) of their in-party.
+Using observational data and experiments in survey setting, my research sheds light on how intensified in-party favoritism makes winners more likely to allow their partisan identity to influence their perceptions of democracy, leading them to rationalize violations of democratic norms without recognizing them as inherently undemocratic.

 Education